smartworkz-kyriacos/sagemaker-studio-workshop/content/introduction/lab-1.1-studio-on-boarding.md

 ***

-In this lab, we will demonstrate how to use Amazon SageMaker to develop, train, tune and deploy a Scikit-Learn based ML model (Random Forest).
-More info on Scikit-Learn can be found here [https://scikit-learn.org/stable/index.html](https://scikit-learn.org/stable/index.html "https://scikit-learn.org/stable/index.html")[ ](https://scikit-learn.org/stable/index.html).
+In this lab, we will demonstrate how to use Amazon SageMaker to develop, train, tune and deploy a Scikit-Learn-based ML model (Random Forest).
+More info on Scikit-Learn can be found here [https://scikit-learn.org/stable/index.html](https://scikit-learn.org/stable/index.html "https://scikit-learn.org/stable/index.html").
 We use the Boston Housing dataset, present in Scikit-Learn: [https://scikit-learn.org/stable/datasets/index.html#boston-dataset](https://scikit-learn.org/stable/datasets/index.html#boston-dataset "https://scikit-learn.org/stable/datasets/index.html#boston-dataset")

 #### Navigate to the notebook

 First, navigate back to the sagemaker-workshop-101 in the Jupyter Lab directory structure.

-You can now navigate to the folder custom_sklearn_rf and open the first notebook by double clicking on the Sklearn_on_SageMaker_end2end.ipynb notebook.
+You can now navigate to the folder custom_sklearn_rf and open the first notebook b _double_ clicking on the Sklearn_on_SageMaker_end2end.ipynb notebook.

 ![](https://static.us-east-1.prod.workshops.aws/public/38e35409-78ba-461d-9d90-2d96bfd20791/static/images/sagemaker101/notebook4.png)